The insider advice on this page is from Wendy’s Trusted Travel Expert for Sri Lanka: Miguel Cunat of Sri Lanka in Style.

 Canyoning on the Kelani River.
 The river, which runs west from the central highlands to Colombo, has a densely forested section called Kitulgala that’s ideal for rafting and canyoning.
-The Laxapana Fall, one of Sri Lanka’s highest and most spectacular waterfalls, is also found on the river, and there are a few truly amazing hidden gorges to rappel, jump, and slide down.
+The Laxapana Falls, one of Sri Lanka’s highest and most spectacular waterfalls, is also found on the river, and there are a few truly amazing hidden gorges to rappel, jump, and slide down.
 (Film buffs might recognize Kitulgala as the location of the 1957 film Bridge Over the River Kwai).

 Depending on which aspect of Sri Lanka you’re particularly keen to delve into, we can arrange get-togethers with all sorts of engaging local experts or connoisseurs in Galle or Colombo.
 For example, you might share a meal with Malik Fernando, owner and CEO of Dilmah, Sri Lanka’s premier brand and largest exporter of tea.
 Or camp at the borders of Yala National Park and dine in style with Noel Rodrigo, a prominent wildlife expert otherwise known as the Leopard Man.
-Or stroll the Royal Botanical Gardens in Peradeniya, near Kandy and stop for lunch with botanist Bandara Plipana.
+Or stroll the Royal Botanical Gardens in Peradeniya, near Kandy and stop for lunch with botanist Bandara Palipana.
 You can also choose to meet prominent local architects, writers, photographers—whatever tickles your fancy.

 Sigiriya Rock Fortress is Sri Lanka’s most impressive archeological site and the biggest visitor attraction in the Cultural Triangle.
 Approximately 100 meters north of Sigiriya stands Pidurangala Rock, a massive rock similar to Sigiriya in size and height.
 One can climb to the top of Pidurangala to contemplate Sigiriya from a distance.
 At sunset it’s absolutely magical, and there’s no one around.
 Hardly anyone climbs Pidurangala because the climb is a little tricky toward the latter part—it involves lifting yourself up over a couple of rocks.
 It’s not suitable for everyone, but most fit people can do it—and it’s well worth the effort.

-The Barefoot shops in Colombo and Galle are part boutique and part bookshop, where you’ll find the finest and most stylish fabrics in town as well as an excellent selection of books by local and international authors.
+The Barefoot shops in Colombo and Galle are part boutique and part bookshop, where you’ll find the finest and most stylish handloom fabrics in town, as well as an excellent selection of books by local and international authors.
 Barefoot’s alfresco café also serves the best black pork curry in town.
 You’ll find any number of souvenirs there, but I always recommend the beautiful sarongs.
 The sarong is an incredibly comfortable garment and beats the track suit in style any day—and your kids will eventually get over seeing Dad wearing a “skirt” around the house (not presuming here that your mother-in-law ever will).